College of Graduate Studies

 How many letters of recommendation are required?

 - At least 3 letters of recommendation are required.
-One of those letters should be from a scientist with whom the student has conducted research.
+At least one of those letters should be from a scientist with whom the student has conducted research.

 Where should the letters of recommendation be sent?